President Curtis (Rick and Morty): Seasons 3–5

-Seasons 6–present and Pocket Mortys
+Seasons 6–present

-In Rick and Morty: Wormageddon, a "living episode" aired ahead of and set simultaneously with the sixth season premiere "Solaricks", an alternate version of the President tag-team defeats one of the invading worms alongside his Rick.
-Following the Smith family switching realities at the end of "Solaricks" to a near-identical one where "parmesan" is pronounced differently, after everyone on their previous reality's Earth (including the President) is absorbed by Mr. Frundles, Rick tricks the new reality's President into pardoning him as a turkey again offscreen in "Bethic Twinstinct" by turning himself into a "Turkey Dracula".
-The new reality's President is formally introduced in "Juricksic Mort", where the President's full name is confirmed to be "Curtis Curtis", as he seeks Rick's help in ridding the world of the technologically advanced dinosaurs who have peacefully (re)taken over the planet (a takeover the President had initially allowed out of fear of "the poor" killing him and the other world leaders should they tell the dinosaurs to leave), an offer Rick accepts in exchange for the President arranging for him to host the Oscars; while insulted that Rick wouldn't consider taking him as his plus one, the President is calmed once Rick provides him with his specialised "molly".
+Following the Smith family switching realities at the end of the sixth season premiere "Solaricks" to a near-identical one where "parmesan" is pronounced differently, after everyone on their previous reality's Earth (including the President) is absorbed by Mr. Frundles, Rick tricks the new reality's President into pardoning him as a turkey again offscreen in "Bethic Twinstinct" by turning himself into a "Turkey Dracula".
+The new reality's President is formally introduced in "Juricksic Mort", where the President's surname is confirmed to be "Curtis", as he seeks Rick's help in ridding the world of the technologically advanced dinosaurs who have peacefully (re)taken over the planet (a takeover the President had initially allowed out of fear of "the poor" killing him and the other world leaders should they tell the dinosaurs to leave), an offer Rick accepts in exchange for the President arranging for him to host the Oscars; while insulted that Rick wouldn't consider taking him as his plus one, the President is calmed once Rick provides him with his specialised "molly".

 In the season finale, "Ricktional Mortpoon's Rickmas Mortcation", after Rickbot (a "22%-more-agreeable" robotic duplicate of Rick) gives Morty a working Star Wars lightsaber, and he accidentally drops it "perfectly fucking vertical", tunnelling into the Earth, the President arrives at the Smith family household to deride Morty for doing so, criticising the acquisition of the property by Disney and the perceived poor quality of the Star Wars sequel trilogy.
 After convincing Rick to help build a device that would allow the President and Morty to retrieve the descending lightsaber before it reaches the core and destroys the planet, the President confiscates the lightsaber for himself, and on later playing with it in the White House, accidentally drops it "perfectly fucking vertical" himself, publicly blaming Morty for the descent while launching the White House into space to protect himself.
 Later, after Morty and Rickbot retrieve the lightsaber, they travel to space to seek revenge on the President, destroying the White House before Rick rescues them via a portal to their garage.
 After Rickbot succumbs to his injuries and dies, the President nonchalantly asks Rick for a new White House and Morty for a taxicab, before awkwardly leaving the house.
-In December 2022, the President was then added as a playable character in the role-playing video game Pocket Mortys.